SlideForge vs Gamma

 Is SlideForge cheaper than Gamma?

-SlideForge uses transparent pay-per-slide pricing: $0.03 for template renders, $0.20 for AI, $0.20 for AI pro.
+SlideForge uses transparent pay-per-slide pricing: $0.05/slide on every render path (brief or code), bounded and free on refusal.
 No subscription.
 Gamma uses credit-based pricing on monthly plans ($10-$20/mo) with per-generation credit costs that vary by AI model.
 For API/automation use cases, SlideForge is typically cheaper and more predictable.

 Does Gamma support MCP?